oleks/git-cli-qsg/README.md

 $ git config --global user.signingkey <keyid>
 ```

+If you also submit your public GPG key to GitHub, a nice green
+"VERIFIED" icon will appear alongside your commits.

 ## Making Changes

 As you make changes to the files that Git is tracking, `git status`